dasheck0/arc42-pandoc/README.md

 [![Gem Version](https://badge.fury.io/rb/arc42-pandoc.svg)](https://badge.fury.io/rb/arc42-pandoc)

 This is a micro gem for creating arc42 markdown boilerplate code and for converting it to various formats using pandoc.
+Hence the desired output format must be supported by pandoc.

 ## Installation